ps2gg/ps2.gg/README.md

 <br>

 This is the home of ps2.gg, where we provide Planetside's developer community with unique data that can't be found on the Census API.
-This repo includes all microservices that empower our own Bots and UI mods.

 <br>